 - Licensing

-Tara has a growing practice in licensing.
-She is regularly instructed in relation to premises (public houses, restaurants, nightclubs and off-licences), taxis and street trading, amongst other areas.
+Tara O’Leary is regularly instructed in relation to premises (public houses, restaurants, nightclubs and off-licences), taxis and street trading, amongst other areas.
 Tara has been instructed by licence holders, applicants, local authorities and the police.
-She appears regularly before committees, and in appeal hearings and prosecutions at the Magistrates’ Court.
-She also regularly advises on matters related to additional and selective licensing, closure orders and anti-social behaviour as part of her local government and housing practice.
+She appears before committees, and in appeal hearings and prosecutions at the Magistrates’ Court.
+Her practice is complemented by her expertise on matters related to anti-social behaviour, closure orders and housing regulation such as HMO, additional and selective licensing.
 Tara has provided training to local authorities and the Institute of Licensing on a range of licensing issues.

 Some of Tara’s recent work in this area includes:

-- Acting on behalf of local authorities in several complex taxi licensing appeals which concerned historic or repeated allegations of sexual offences.
+- Acting on behalf of local authorities in complex taxi licensing appeals that concerned historic or repeated allegations of sexual offences.

-- With Ranjit Bhose QC and Joe Cannon, representing Islington LBC in the widely reported proceedings related to the closure of Fabric nightclub.
+- With Ranjit Bhose KC and Joe Cannon, representing Islington LBC in the widely reported proceedings related to the closure of Fabric nightclub.

 Tara was a member of a team from Cornerstone Barristers which advised on the possibility of prosecuting landlords for “sex for rent”, i.e. the practice of offering free or discounted housing in exchange for sexual services.
 In November 2018 the CPS changed its guidance on Prostitution and Exploitation of Prostitution to acknowledge that this behaviour could constitute the offence of causing or inciting prostitution for gain under Section 52 of the Sexual Offences Act 2003.